Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-polyfills/readme.md

 ## Getting started

-This module is compatible with Node 8+ and is distributed on npm.
+This package is compatible with Node 8+ and is distributed on npm.

 ```sh
 npm install --save @financial-times/anvil-ui-ft-polyfills